microsoft/rust-for-dotnet-devs/src/asynchronous-programming/index.md

 Both .NET and Rust support asynchronous programming models, which look similar to each other with respect to their usage.
-The following example shows, on a very high level, how async code looks like in C#:
+The following example shows, on a very high level, what async code looks like in C#:

 ```csharp
 async Task<string> PrintDelayed(string message, CancellationToken cancellationToken)